MicrosoftDocs/power-platform/power-platform/admin/unified-experience/tutorial-copy-lifecycle-services-environment-unified-environment.md

 ## Prepare the source environment

-Before the source environment can be copied, you must perform several steps to ensure that data and code copy correctly to the target environment.
+Before the source environment can be copied, you must perform several steps to ensure that data and code get copied correctly to the target environment.
 Without performing these steps, code or data loss can occur.

 ### Install or update the latest Dynamics 365 Finance and Operations Platform Tools app

 > [!NOTE]
 > This application is necessary in the source environment because it helps to store the X++ code in Microsoft Dataverse.
 This allows the code to copy to the target environment alongside the data.
 Without this, data loss can occur.

 1. In the Power Platform admin center, select **Environments**.
 2. Select the source environment from which you want to start the copy.
 From the **Resources** menu, select **Dynamics 365 apps**.